joshjohanning/github-misc-scripts/gh-cli/README.md

 Get the slug of the apps installed in an organization.

+## get-branch-protection-rule.sh

+Gets a branch protection rule for a given branch.

 ## get-commits-since-date.sh

 Gets the commits of since a certain date - date should be in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format, ie: `since=2022-03-28T16:00:49Z`